AlexDev404/Aurora-backend/README.md

 ## License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/)

-# ALSO CHECK OUT OUR REHOST ON FOSSHUB, GOOGLE DRIVE AND GITLAB.
+# ALSO CHECK OUT OUR REHOST ON FOSSHUB, GOOGLE DRIVE AND GITLAB